 Many gardens have Crane flowers, and one has a massive majestic clump higher than head height.
 Orange flowers are borne by the Cape honeysuckle and the climber called Black Eyed Susan, and then there were exotic bottlebrush, Camelias, Pansies, Pointsettias, the red berries of the Brazilian pepper and then various other kinds of berries and foliage with warm colours which are also all exotics.

 Bougainvilla is beginning to flower.
 I don’t like it because it is rank and invasive in the garden, has got so out of hand in gardens I know and I think it is basically ugly and boring in its form, and leaf, except for its diverse colours.
 Its hard to work with, covered in thorns which burn for days and penetrate shoes if a branch is left on the ground.

 I could not include photographs of everything on this page, but I have a photo album of red flowers on another website.
-Or to see all the colour pages on this website, go to my navigation bar and hover over 'decoratives', then move down and hover over 'colours'.
+To see all the colour pages on this website, go to my navigation bar and hover over 'decoratives', then move down and hover over 'colours'.
 You can see each individual colour .

 We all know about home gardening.
 Tell us about your successes, challenges and ask about issues that bother you.
 You may have the luxury of a back garden, but there are other ways we learn.
 Few people age without growing something or buying vegetables during their lives !
 It is absolutely guaranteed that you have learned things which can help others on their gardening journey.

 We invite you to share your stories, ask questions, because if a thing has bothered you it will bother others too.
 Someone may have a solution !
 No question is too small.
 There is learning for everyone involved, for you, for me (yes, I learn from every question), for us all.
 Exciting stuff !